SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/mill-creek/mill-creek-redd-survey-qc-checklist.md

 -   Redd surveys Buckhorn Gulch to Upper Dam are conducted by air (helicopter).
 All other survey sections completed on foot

--   McCarthy Place to Savercool Place and Savercool Place to Black Rock reaches combined 1997 to 2006

 **Timeframe:**

 1997 to 2020